bohd4nx/coinprice/README.md

 ### ⭐About the Project
-Crypto Tracker is a Python application that tracks the prices of specified cryptocurrencies using the [CoinGecko API](https://www.coingecko.com/en/api) and sends the latest price updates to a Telegram channel at regular intervals.
+Crypto Tracker is a Python application that tracks the prices of specified cryptocurrencies using the [CoinGecko API](https://www.coingecko.com/en/api) and sends the latest price updates to a Telegram/Discord channel at regular intervals.

 <h3 align="center">
     🔹